corda/corda/docs/source/tools-checkpoint-agent.rst

 reliable code that can survive node restarts and crashes.
 It also assists with scaling up, as flows that are waiting for a response can be flushed from memory."

-The Checkpoint Agent is a diagnostics tool that can be used to output the type, size and content of flow *checkpoints* at node runtime.
+The Checkpoint Agent is a very low level diagnostics tool that can be used to output the type, size and content of flow *checkpoints* at node runtime.
+It is primarily targeted at users developing and testing code that may exhibit flow mis-behaviour (preferably before going into production).

 For a given flow *checkpoint*, the agent outputs:

     1. Information about the checkpoint such as its ``id`` (also called a ``flow id``) that can be used to correlate with that flows lifecycle details in the main Corda logs.
-    2. A nested hierarchical view of its reachable objects (indented and tagged with depth size) and their associated sizes, including the state of any flows held within the checkpoint.
+    2. A nested hierarchical view of its reachable objects (indented and tagged with depth and size) and their associated sizes, including the state of any flows held within the checkpoint.

 Diagnostics information is written to standard log files (eg. log4j2 configured logger).

-This tool is particularly useful when used in conjunction with the ``dumpCheckpoints`` CRaSH shell command to troubleshoot and identify potential problems associated with checkpoints that are preventing flows from completing.
+This tool is particularly useful when used in conjunction with the ``dumpCheckpoints`` CRaSH shell command to troubleshoot and identify potential problems associated with checkpoints for flows that appear to not be completing.

 The checkpoint agent can be downloaded from `here <https://software.r3.com/artifactory/corda-releases/net/corda/corda-tools-checkpoint-agent/>`_.

 To run simply pass in the following jar to the JVM used to start a Corda node: ``-javaagent:<PATH>/checkpoint-agent.jar[=arg=value,...]``

-.. warning:: You will also need to increase the default JVM heap size to at least 1Gb by passing `-Xmx1024m` to the JVM on startup.
+.. warning:: This tool requires additional memory footprint and we recommended a minimal heap size of at least 1Gb.

 The agent can be customised with a number of optional parameters described below.